lightweightcoder/telehealth-app/README.md

 3. A doctor can accept, start, cancel and end consultation and view past consultations.
 4. Forum-like chatbox for patient and doctor to interaction during the consultation.
 5. A doctor can prescribe medicine for the patient.

+## More Info
+For more information such as the wireframes, ERD and sitemap, the documents are accessible in the planning-docs folder.